alejandrovpm/tips-KUL/after_installing_UBUNTU.md

 ## NVIDIA drivers (Ubuntu)

-Getting your nvidia card working (installation of drivers)
+Getting your nvidia card working (installation of drivers).

+If you want to use the NVIDIA GPU just for computations (not for graphics) and can handle graphics with another GPU, you must install the drivers with [Option 3](NVIDIA-drivers.md) and use the option `--no-opengl-files` when executing the runfile.

 #### Option 1 (try first)
 1. Open the additional drivers path